TAN-ZIXUAN/CPEN513/project/report/report.md

 ## Results and Conclusions

-Smaller population works very well and fast for most of the bench mark files.
+Smaller population works very well and fast for most of the benchmark files.
 But for bigger benchmark files, genetic algorithm with small population is easily get stuck at a local optimal even if we let it run for many more generation.
 It needs bigger population and many generations for large benchmark files like `cc` and `twocm`.
 Also it does not guarantees us a optimal results.
 I run the genetic algorithm on `cc` and `twocm` for days with very large population and generations and it still fails to give me the results.
 For `cc` it can only reduce the net cutsize to 6 instead of the optimal net cutsize 4.
 For `twocm`, it can only reduce the cutsize to around 10 instead of 1.
 My computer cannot support the algorithm running with more population and generations.
 So I could not get the optimal results for `cc` and `twocm`.
 I would not know if the algorithm is just stuck at a local optimal temporarily and will get to the optimal results eventually if running with longer generations.

 <img src="report.assets/twocm_line_chart_50_2000.png" alt="twocm_line_chart_50_2000" style="zoom:50%;" />